 Who We Are Looking For

-This is a tremendous opportunity for an experienced program professional to deepen and expand the community results of a well-respected, high-impact organization.
+This is a tremendous opportunity for an experienced leader to maximize and strengthen the internal systems and capacity of a well-respected, high-impact organization.

 Reporting Structure: Reports to the President/CEO

 - Produce monthly and annual financial reports in an accurate and timely manner; clearly communicate monthly and annual financial statements; and oversee all financial, project/program and grants accounting.